chinamike65/hugo-tuolesi/content/book2/book2en.md

 Fifth, how to repair Mandala.

-First, let's talk about the method of Mandalapan repair.
+First, let's talk about the method of Mandala pan repair.

-Everyone knows this is called Mandalapan.
+Everyone knows this is called Mandala pan.

 The empty space below the Mandala disk represents the boundless giant tornado when the universe began to form, and the disk above represents the golden foundation of extremely pure freedom.

 When making offerings to the Mandala, the left hand must take some offerings, such as gold and silver jewelry, various precious stones, or five grains, etc., and then hold it by the side of the Mandala, and then grab some offerings with the right hand, and rub the Mandala with the Bodhi pulse of the right hand. .

-There are two methods for wiping the Mandalapan: The first method: Wipe clockwise three times.
+There are two methods for wiping the Mandala pan: The first method: Wipe clockwise three times.

 The meaning of rubbing it three times is that the first time is to wipe off the afflictions of sentient beings in the six realms, the second time is to wipe away the knowledge obstacles of sentient beings in the six realms, and the third time is to wipe off the habits of sentient beings in the six realms.